Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Irenio’s Bell/Shield-and-Sword Harmony.md

 Prerequisite Charms:
   - "[[ Chiming Castigation]]"
 ---
 Stroking metal against metal, the Exalt imparts one of the Bell’s harmonics to her blade.
-While wielding Irenio’s Bell togetherwithanotherweapon,shemayusethisEvocation to enhance an attack made with that other weapon, ignoring two points of soak and Hardness.
+While wielding [[Irenio’s Bell]] togetherwithanotherweapon,shemayusethisEvocation to enhance an attack made with that other weapon, ignoring two points of soak and [[Hardness]].